shenghanlin/SeismicFoundationModel/README.md

 ```

 ## 🌟 News
+* **2024.11.12:** The article has been accepted by the Geophysics journal and is awaiting publication.
 * **2023.9.7:** Paper is released at arxiv, and code will be gradually released.  ⌛⌛⌛
 * **2023.8.7:** Github Repository Initialization (copy from Meta-Transformer).